wfbradley/snpko/README.md

-                        Correlation threshold for declaring two SNPs to be in the same locus. (default: 0.5) --fdr FDR             Target false discover rate (FDR). (default: 0.1) --halt                Enable verbose logging (debug level) (default: False)
+                        Correlation threshold for declaring two SNPs to be in the same locus. (default: 0.5) --fdr FDR             Target false discover rate (FDR). (default: 0.1) --obs_freq OBS_FREQ   Only trust SNPs that show up in >obs_freq of the knockoff trials. (default: 0.5)
+  --halt                Enable verbose logging (debug level) (default: False)
 ```

-## Halting on Completion
+### Halting on Completion

-The following situation can occur: We run this module on some data, expecting it to take many hours to complete.
+The following situation can occur: We run the module on some data, expecting it to take many hours to complete.
 We use on a large, relatively expensive cloud instance to speed up the computation.
 The code completes in the middle of the night.
 We would really like the machine to shut itself down at this point so we do not need to keep paying for an idle instance.
 In that situation, use the `--halt` flag, like so:
 ```
 sudo ./master_snpko.py --input my_SNP_data.csv --halt
 ```